 How Does an Agile Organization Divide Responsibilities?

 In addition to condensing leadership levels, agile organizations develop more organic teams.
-For example, while the end goal of a product development team is different from the results a creative team produces, in an agile organization, both might have a dedicated project manager and oversight by senior members of each discipline.
+For example, while a product development team’s end goal is different from the results a creative team produces, in an agile organization, both might have a dedicated project manager and oversight by senior members of each discipline.
 This decentralized structure requires a great deal of trust and consistent communication to function properly.

 How Does an Agile Organization Use Technology?